Softech86/MyHarvestGame/README.md

 # MyHarvestGame
-A Great Game Presented by X. T. Wang and two huashui partner
+A Great Game Presented by X. T. Wang and two huashui partner.
+Hope we make it great and good.